-6 next.js hosting providers ranked by HostScore™ in 2026.
-No paid placements.
-No sponsors.
+8 next.js hosting providers ranked by HRI™ in 2026.
+Rankings are never paid.

 Next.js hosting is server infrastructure tuned for Vercel's React framework: build-time prerendering, incremental static regeneration (ISR), server components, edge runtime, and API routes.
 Vercel is the canonical home (they make Next.js) but Netlify, Cloudflare Pages, Render, AWS Amplify, and self-hosted Node servers all support Next.js fully.
 The choice depends on whether you want the smoothest path (Vercel), the best price-performance (Cloudflare), or full backend control (Render/Railway/self-hosted).
-As of 2026, the highest-scoring next.js hosting on HostList are Amplify (53/100), Amplify Digital Marketing, LLC (53/100), Amplify Online (50/100), ranked by HostScore , an independent algorithmic rating combining trust signals (45 points), profile completeness (25 points), data freshness (20 points), and performance (10 points).
-No host can pay to improve their position; rankings update continuously as Google review, Trustpilot, and profile data refresh.
+As of 2026, the leading next.js hosting platforms are Vercel, Netlify, Cloudflare, the established category leaders.
+Below them, every other provider is ranked purely by HRI, an independent algorithmic rating combining trust signals, profile completeness, freshness, and performance.
+The leaders are pinned because they define the category; no platform pays for placement.
+Rankings update continuously as Google review, Trustpilot, and profile data refresh.
 Each profile lists pricing where available, plan tiers, supported features, and verified customer rating data from Google and Trustpilot.
-Use the rankings below to compare verified providers head-to-head, or use HostMatch (hostlist.io/match) for a personalised recommendation based on your specific project requirements, traffic volume, and geographic audience.
+Use the rankings below to compare providers head-to-head, or use HostMatch (hostlist.io/match) for a personalised recommendation based on your specific project requirements, traffic volume, and geographic audience.

 Next.js is the most popular React framework and the most-deployed Jamstack framework.
 Every major platform that hosts frontend code supports it: Vercel (made by the same company), Netlify, Cloudflare Pages, Render, Railway, Fly.io, AWS Amplify, Firebase.
 The differences come down to deployment ergonomics, edge-runtime support, ISR/SSG fidelity, and price.